Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Introduction

-In this paper we propose relaxing the classical assumption of independent factors to allow for the possibility of correlated factors, and estimate the cross-correlation among the factors from data.
-To do this, we model the latent factor trajectories using Dependent Gaussian Processes (DGP).
-As we will show in the simulation study and real data analysis, our approach performs better at recovering the shape of latent factor trajectories, estimating the relationship between genes and pathways, and predicting future gene expression.
+There have been attempts to relax this assumption of independence for cross-sectional data.
+Oblique rotation has been proposed as an alternative to standard orthogonal rotation under the frequentist framework \citep{costello2019best}, and \cite{conti2014bayesian} considered correlated factors within a Bayesian framework.
+However, for longitudinal data, no available method can characterize the potential cross-correlation between factor trajectories.
+To our knowledge, this paper is the first attempt to address this gap.
+Specifically, we model the latent factor trajectories using dependent Gaussian Processes (DGP), a tool from the machine learning community that allows for estimating cross-correlations and borrowing strength from correlated factors.
+Compared to an approach that assumes independence between factor trajectories, our approach performs better at recovering the shape of latent factor trajectories, estimating the relationship between genes and pathways, and predicting future gene expression.

-In addition to the modeling innovation, another contribution of this paper is with regard to the algorithm developed for estimating parameters of the DGP model when it is embedded within another model.
-To obtain the maximum likelihood estimate (MLE) of the DGP parameters, we developed a Monte Carlo Expectation Maximization (MCEM) algorithm, which can be conveniently implemented by combining an existing R package, GPFDA \citep{konzen2021gaussian}, with a standard Markov Chain Monte Carlo (MCMC) sampler.
-An R package DGP4LCF (Dependent Gaussian Processes for Longitudinal Correlated Factors) has been developed to implement the proposed method; available on Github: \url{https://github.com/jcai-1122/DGP4LCF}.
+In addition to the modeling innovation, another contribution is the algorithm developed for estimating hyperparameters of the DGP model when it is embedded within another model.
+To obtain the maximum likelihood estimate (MLE) of DGP hyperparameters, we developed a Monte Carlo Expectation Maximization (MCEM) algorithm, which can be conveniently implemented by combining an existing R package, GPFDA \citep{konzen2021gaussian}, with a standard Markov Chain Monte Carlo (MCMC) sampler.
+Our R package DGP4LCF (Dependent Gaussian Processes for Longitudinal Correlated Factors) that implements the proposed method is available on CRAN.